Vladkarok/SSU-DevOps-Academy/Milestone_2/README.md

 > **_NOTE!_** Hosting domain in AWS Route53 service costs additional money, 50 cents a month, if you don't want to be charged with extra payments you can comment or delete all `dns.tf` file and use external free domain service (like *cloudflare*) or deal with IP addresses

+You can find terraform files in [this](https://github.com/Vladkarok/terraform-geocit-aws) repository.

 Now we can execute

 ```